 Dr. Gorman earned his B.A. degree summa cum laude in French from Gordon College in Massachusetts.
 He received the M.Div. and the Ph.D. cum laude in New Testament from Princeton Theological Seminary in New Jersey, where he was also a teaching fellow in New Testament and an instructor in New Testament Greek.
 He has also been a visiting professor at Duke Divinity School, Wesley Theological Seminary, and Mars Hill Graduate School.

-Dr. Gorman is the author of ten books (see “My BOOKS” page) and numerous articles on Biblical interpretation and on ethics.
-Among his books are four on Paul: Cruciformity: Paul’s Narrative Spirituality of the Cross (2001); Apostle of the Crucified Lord: A Theological Introduction to Paul and His Letters (2004); Reading Paul (2008); and his most recent, Inhabiting the Cruciform God: Kenosis, Justification, and Theosis in Paul’s Narrative Soteriology (2009), a sequel to Cruciformity.
-His newest book on Paul, completing a trilogy of monographs (following Cruciformity and Inhabiting) is entitled Becoming the Gospel: Paul, Participation, and Mission, and will be published in the spring of 2015.
-He is also working on a commentary on 2 Corinthians (Two Horizons NT Commentary) and on a second edition of Apostle of the Crucified Lord.
+Dr. Gorman is the author of twelve books (see “My BOOKS” page) and numerous articles on Biblical interpretation and on ethics.
+Among his books are several on Paul: Cruciformity: Paul’s Narrative Spirituality of the Cross (2001); Apostle of the Crucified Lord: A Theological Introduction to Paul and His Letters (2004; 2nd edition, 2017); Reading Paul (2008); and Inhabiting the Cruciform God: Kenosis, Justification, and Theosis in Paul’s Narrative Soteriology (2009), a sequel to Cruciformity.
+His newest book on Paul, completing a trilogy of monographs (following Cruciformity and Inhabiting) is entitled Becoming the Gospel: Paul, Participation, and Mission (2015).
+He is also working on a commentary on 2 Corinthians and a book of essays on participation in Paul.

-His other books (not on Paul) include Reading Revelation Responsibly: Uncivil Worship and Witness: Following the Lamb Into the New Creation (2011); Scripture: An Ecumenical Introduction to the Bible and Its Interpretation (editor; 2005); Holy Abortion?
+His other books (not on Paul) include The Death of the Messiah and the Birth of the New Covenant: A (Not So) New Model of the Atonement (2014); Reading Revelation Responsibly: Uncivil Worship and Witness: Following the Lamb Into the New Creation (2011); Scripture: An Ecumenical Introduction to the Bible and Its Interpretation (editor; 2005); Holy Abortion?
 A Theological Critique of the Religious Coalition for Reproductive Choice (with Ann Loar Brooks; 2003); Elements of Biblical Exegesis (2001; rev. and exp.
 2009); and Abortion and the Early Church (1982).
-His most recent book is The Death of the Messiah and the Birth of the New Covenant: A (Not So) New Model of the Atonement (2014).
+His newest book, for which he served as editor, is Scripture and its Interpretation: A Global, Ecumenical Introduction to the Bible (2017).